Nahr al-Allan

-Nahr al-Allan or Wadi al-Allan is a river in southern Syria which traditionally marks the natural boundary between the Hauran plain and the Golan Heights (though this boundary is alternatively placed at Nahr al-Ruqqad instead).
-The Allan is one of the tributaries of the Yarmuk, which marks part of the national border of Syria and Jordan.
+Nahr al-'Allan (also Nahr 'Allan, Wadi 'Allan etc.) is a river in southern Syria which traditionally marks the natural boundary between the Hauran plain and the Golan Heights, though this boundary can alternatively be placed at Nahr al-Ruqqad instead.
+The Allan is one of the tributaries of the Yarmuk, which marks part of the border between Syria and Jordan.

 Course

 The length of the Allan is about 19 km.

-The river flows southward from the foot of the Tell al-Hara mound (the highest point in the Hauran plain) through the stony, volcanic cone-covered country where the river has an altitude of approximately 440 m above sea level.
-Here it is slightly lower than the roughly parallel Ruqqad river 5.5 km to the Allan's west.
-The river's altitude declines to about 410 m after it passes near the ruins of Beit Akkar then drops another 18 m down a cliff.
+The river flows southward from the foot of Tell al-Hara, a volcanic cone representing the highest point in the Hauran plain, through the stony, volcanic cone-covered country where the river has an altitude of approximately 440 m above sea level.
+Here it is slightly lower than the roughly parallel Ruqqad river, which flows 5.5 km west of the Allan.
+The river's altitude declines to about 410 m after it passes near the tell of Beit Akkar, considered by some scholars to be the site of the biblical city of Golan, then drops another 18 m down a cliff.
 The river becomes narrow at this point and is joined by a ravine called the Wadi Beit Akkar.

-After about 0.8 km the river again falls about 18 m over a cliff.
+After about 0.8 km, the river again falls about 18 m over a cliff.
 A little beyond this point it is joined by the stream historically known as Wadi Jabala.
-The 'Wadi Jabala' no longer appears on modern maps but it is an ancient toponym named after the Ghassanid phylarch Jabala ibn al-Harith.
-Around 2 mi after the Allan passes Hayt it is joined by Nahr al-Harir (or Ehreir) and after a further 2 mi the joint river terminates at the Yarmuk at an elevation of 55 m above sea level.
+The 'Wadi Jabala' is an ancient toponym derived from the name of the Ghassanid phylarch Jabala ibn al-Harith, which no longer appears on modern maps.
+Around 2 mi after the Allan passes Hayt it is joined by Nahr al-Harir (or Ehreir), and after a further 2 mi the river flowss into the Yarmuk at an elevation of 55 m above sea level.